mtemal/MacBookPro_LinuxMint/README.md

 sudo updategrub

 Heads Up: If you get garbled video on boot: type in your password then hit enter.
-Hit CTRL+ALT+DEL 2x and it shoud show the NVIDIA Logo and display properly.
+Hit CTRL+ALT+DEL 2x and it shoud show the NVIDIA Logo and then display properly.
+You will need to login again.

 Fix 3: I used System Settings Keyboard to create shortcuts to control the screen brightness controls:

+sudo apt install xbacklight

 Increase screen brightness:
 xbacklight -inc 02 -time 0

 Decrease screen brightness: